-We account for employee share-based compensation costs in accordance with Statement of Financial Accounting Standards ("SFAS") No. 123R, "Share-Based Payment" ("SFAS 123R") and Staff Accounting Bulletin No. 107, "Share-Based Payment."
-We utilize the Black-Scholes option pricing model to estimate the fair value of employee share-based compensation at the date of grant, which requires the input of highly subjective assumptions, including expected volatility and expected life.
+We account for employee share-based compensation costs in accordance with Statement of Financial Accounting Standards ("SFAS") No. 123R, "Share-Based Payment" ("SFAS 123R") and apply the provisions of Staff

+Accounting Bulletin No. 107, "Share-Based Payment."
+We utilize the Black-Scholes option pricing model to estimate the grant date fair value of employee share-based compensatory awards, which requires the input of highly subjective assumptions, including expected volatility and expected life.
 Historical volatility was used in estimating the fair value of our share-based awards rather than implied volatility, while the expected life was estimated to be five years based on historical trends since our initial public offering.
-Further, as required under SFAS 123R, we now estimate forfeitures for options granted, which are not expected to vest.
+Further, as required under SFAS 123R, we now estimate forfeitures for share-based awards that are not expected to vest.
 Changes in these inputs and assumptions can materially affect the measure of estimated fair value of our share-based compensation.
-The estimated fair value is charged to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option plans and up to two years for our employee stock purchase plan.
-The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options having no vesting restrictions and being fully transferable.

-Accordingly, our estimate of fair value may not represent the value assigned by a third-party in an arms-length transaction.
-While our estimate of fair value and the associated charge to earnings materially impacts our results of operations, it has no impact on our cash position.
+The estimated fair value is charged to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option awards and up to two years for our employee stock purchase plan.
+The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options, and as changes in the subjective assumptions can materially affect the estimated may not accurately from traded options, and as changes in the subjective assumptions can materially affect the estimate of fair value of our share-based point and entire the value assigned by a third party in an arms-length transaction.
+While our estimate of fair value and the associated charge to earnings materially affects our results of operations, it has no impact on our cash position.